droonga/droonga.org/reference/catalog/index.md

 Droonga Engine can be extended by writing plugin scripts.
 In most cases, a series of plugins work cooperatively to achieve required behaviors.
-So, basically plugins are organized by behaviors.
+So, plugins are organized by behaviors.
 Each behavior can be attached to datasets and/or tables by adding "plugins" section to the corresponding entry in the catalog.